CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.AbstractError](#Carbon-Errors-AbstractError)

-> Error class to indicate that a different argument of the expected was provided.
+> Error class to indicate that a different argument than the expected was provided.